-There are two units of study:
+There are three units of study:

-- Unit 1 UK Politics (one hour 45-minute written exam at the end of year 12, 50% of AS Level): The importance of democracy and participation; electoral systems, referenda, the role of political parties and pressure groups.
+- Unit 1 People and Politics (two hour written exam at the end of year 13, 33% of A Level): The importance of democracy and participation; electoral systems, referenda, the role of political parties and pressure groups.
 This unit introduces students to the key channels of communication between government and the people.
-It encourages students to evaluate the adequacy of existing arrangements for ensuring representative democracy and participation. - Unit 2 UK Government (one hour 45-minute written exam at the end of year 12, 50% of AS Level): The changing nature of the UK constitution; the importance of Parliament; the power of Prime Ministers, ministers, civil servants and judges.
+It encourages students to evaluate the adequacy of existing arrangements for ensuring representative democracy and participation. - Unit 2 Governing the UK (two hour written exam at the end of year 13, 33% of A Level): The changing nature of the UK constitution; the importance of Parliament; the power of Prime Ministers, ministers, civil servants and judges.
 This unit introduces students to the major governmental processes within the UK.
-It encourages students to develop a critical understanding of the role and effectiveness of key institutions, and of the relationship amongst them in the context of multi-level governance
+It encourages students to develop a critical understanding of the role and effectiveness of key institutions, and of the relationship amongst them in the context of multi-level governance - Unit 3 Comparative Politics (two hour written exam at the end of year 13, 33% of A Level): The US Constitution and federalism, US congress, US presidency, US Supreme Court, democracy and participation, civil rights.
+This unit introduces students to the way in which the American political system operates and will allow students to assess the similarities and differences between politics in the UK and the USA.